How Long Do LED Lights Last? Do LED Lights Burn Out?

 Overview of Puck Lights

 Puck lights, named for their round, flat shape, are versatile lighting solutions.
 They offer compact and focused illumination, ideal for accent lighting.
 These lights are perfect for under cabinets, shelves, and display units.
+You can find puck lights at various retailers, including home depot puck lights, puck lights walmart, and puck lights amazon.

 Their small size and ease of installation make them a popular choice.
 LED puck lights are particularly energy-efficient and longer-lasting.
 With various styles and colors, they suit many decor styles, adding a modern touch.
+Some options include black puck lights, RGB puck lights, and even hockey puck lighting for sports enthusiasts.

 Factors Influencing Longevity: